wayneIBM/vpc-on-classic/console-tutorial.md

 # Creating a VPC using the {{site.data.keyword.cloud_notm}} console
 {: #creating-a-vpc-using-the-ibm-cloud-console}
+[comment]: # (linked help topic)

 This document shows you how to create and configure an {{site.data.keyword.cloud}} Virtual Private Cloud using the {{site.data.keyword.cloud_notm}} console.

 To create and configure your virtual private cloud (VPC) and other attached resources, perform the steps in the sections that follow, in this order:

 1. Create a VPC and subnet to define the network.
 When you create your subnet, attach a public gateway to allow all resources in the subnet to communicate with the public internet.
 1. Configure an access control list (ACL) to limit the subnet's inbound and outbound traffic.
 By default, all traffic is allowed.
 1. Create a virtual server instance.
 1. Create a block storage volume and attach it to an instance.